Bathroom sex: Gay sex in bathrooms

 A glory hole is visible in the wall (left) in this toilet in California.

 During the 1980s, when homosexuality was still viewed negatively in American society, many gay men found bathroom sex an easy way to have sex.
 Journalist Michael Koretzky wrote in The Independent Florida Alligator, "[B]athroom sex is one of the most discreet ways for gay men to meet other gay men."
 A variety of sex acts occurred in those bathrooms.

 There have been reports of holes drilled in toilet stall walls of some American universities to facilitate bathroom sex.
 Men would use these so-called "glory holes" to have sex with other men.

 Gay sex was common in the bathrooms of the University of Florida in the 1980s.
-Alligator in its 26 January 1989, issue published photos of holes drilled in stall walls of bathrooms there.
+In its 26 January, 1989 issue, Alligator published photos of holes drilled in stall walls of bathrooms there.
 There were two types of holes — large and small.
 Through the larger holes, also called "glory holes", voyeurs were able to watch others masturbating in the adjacent stall.
 The larger hole enabled men to insert their penises through it for sex.
 Through the smaller holes, men were able to voyeuristically watch each other or transfer notes for dating.
 Sometimes the stall walls had large gaps between their lowest level and the floor, enabling men to have sex without a hole.
 The paper reported men between the ages of 17 and 50 having sex in the university bathrooms.

 In Europe and the United States, making a sound by knocking one's foot against the floor is a code for requesting sex in public bathrooms.
 The initiator knocks his foot under the wall that divides two toilet stalls so that the person in the adjacent stall can see it.
 If the second person responds by making knocks in a similar fashion, the first person extends his foot farther into the other person's stall.
 They continue this process until both of them are sure that the signal is really for sex.